leicheng42/Voxels-Wiki-Docusaurus/docs/features/button.md

+# Button
+A button, used to trigger scripts.

 ##  Button
 A button depresses and makes a sound when you click on it.
 Buttons can be used to trigger scripts.